 The farther one wants to head into the bush, the more expensive the trip.
-And if you want to do it in style, eat filets and baked potato with fine cab savs, mix margaritas over ice on each evening’s gravel bar and snore atop a cushy air mattress, then it will probably take another trip from your air taxi, and your budget is going up.
+If you want to do it in style, eat filets and baked potato with fine wine, and snore atop a cushy air mattress, then it will probably take another trip from your air taxi, and your budget is going up.
 In our experience, some of the best floats in the state are serviced by air taxi services in King Salmon, Dillingham and Bethel.
-These will require commercial flights, typically on Ravn Alaska (formerly ERA Alaska) and PenAir, but the extra cost is well worth the ability to get to floats like the Arolik, American, Kisaralik, Togiak, Goodnews, Chilikadrotna, and Kanektok Rivers, just to name a few.
+These will require commercial flights, but the extra cost is well worth the ability to get to floats like the Arolik, American, Kisaralik, Togiak, Goodnews, Chilikadrotna, and Kanektok Rivers, just to name a few.
 If budgets are constrained, options closer to Anchorage rank highly.
 Try Lake or Alexander Creeks, the Talachulitna or Deshka Rivers.

 Level of experience

 Most rivers in Alaska range from Class I – IV, and most stretches of Class III and IV water are brief.
 But do your homework.
 And just as importantly, make sure water conditions are reasonable before you go to the river.
 A nonchalant float can turn downright dangerous after heavy rains, and always take the time to scout rapids.
 And if you are on a river and conditions become dangerous, sit it out on a gravel bar until the river comes back down.

 A relaxing week meant to be navigating predictable Class II water and catching incredible amounts of salmon, trout, char and grayling can turn into days of dragging overloaded rafts when water conditions are low.
 Be prepared for possible plan B’s from your air taxi service and take the time to research the backup river.
 Check in a few days before your trip with your air taxi to make sure conditions are as you expect.